What is the Environmental Act?

-The Origins and Early Development of the Environment Act
+Origins and Early Development

-The origins of the Environment Act 2021 can be traced back to the increased public concern about environmental degradation and pollution in the mid-20th century.
+The origins of the Environmental Act can be traced back to the increased public concern about environmental degradation and pollution in the mid-20th century.
 The United States was the first country to introduce federal environmental legislation with the National Environmental Policy Act of 1969.
 This set the stage for other countries worldwide to follow suit and develop their own environmental regulations.

 As public awareness grew, so did the need for a centralized environmental agency to oversee and enforce environmental regulations.
 In 1970, the Environmental Protection Agency (EPA) was established in the United States.
 Its success in regulating pollution served as an inspiration for other nations to establish their own environmental agencies and frameworks.